AnthyushT/Real_Time_Twitter_Trends_Analysis/README.md

 By leveraging React.js for the frontend, we aim to create an interactive and user-friendly interface that displays the trending topics.
 The Node.js backend will handle API requests and data processing, ensuring accurate and up-to-date trend analysis.
 This project offers valuable insights into current Twitter trends and serves as a useful tool for trend analysis enthusiasts.

+## Install dependencies
+Install the dependencies first by going into individual folders, i.e., frontend and backend using npm install individually

+## Run the application
+use npm run dev inside the project root folder to start the both applications, frontend React will run on PORT=3000 and backend express will run on PORT=4000